An article about essential oils that blend with vanilla oil. Written by professional aromatherapist and author Sharon Falsetto.

-As I discussed in last week’s post, there are alternatives to vanilla oil but, if you want to use true vanilla, here are a few suggestions with which to blend it.
+As I discussed in a previous post, there are alternatives to vanilla oil but, if you want to use true vanilla, here are a few suggestions with which to blend it.

-Spice essential oils are popular during the Holiday season and the winter months because of their “warming” qualities.
+Spice essential oils are popular during the the winter months because of their “warming” qualities.
 Spices such as nutmeg (Myristica fragrans), ginger (Zingiber officinale), cinnamon (Cinnamomum zeylanicum), and clove (Eugenia caryophyllus) are also used in many Holiday dishes, so their individual and combined aromas are familiar to many.

 When using spices as essential oils, remember to check individual cautions for use, as these particular essential oils are often more “volatile” than others and in some cases should not be used with seniors, pregnant moms, and with babies and children.